shahin-javan/shahin-javan/Cv.md

-I am shahin javan , born in urmia 1368/03/25; I am a bachelor student of Payame Noor University of rey city Center with a major in computer software engineering.
+I am shahin javan , born 1368/03/25 from urmia ; I am a bachelor student of Payame Noor University of rey city Center with a major in computer software engineering.

 phon number : 09147143059